BettercareHealth/bettercare/facilitators-guide/0-6-dear-facilitator.md

 * exams, certificates and ceremonies
 * measuring the impact of learning on your daily work.

+To help you get started, you'll find:

-We want this guide to be user-friendly.
-Next, you will find a summarised checklist showing exactly which steps to take when.
-At the end of this guide, you will find some useful templates to use in planning and running your group.
-All of the information within this guide advises you on the best way to run a Bettercare study group, but we understand that it will take practise.
-You may not get everything correct the first time you facilitate, but don't let that deter you from running another course.
-The most important thing is that the entire group is supportive of the learning process.
+* checklists showing exactly which steps to take when
+* template forms for planning and running your group.

+This guide describes the best way to run a Bettercare study group, but we understand that it will take practise to develop all the skills of a great facilitator.
+You may not get everything right the first time, but don't let that stop you from running more courses.
+The most important thing is that your study group is supportive of the learning process.

+> It takes practise to develop all the skills of a great facilitator.

-Being a successful facilitator requires initiative and leadership skills.
+Being a good facilitator requires initiative and leadership skills.
 Because of this, we want to reward our facilitators for the important role they play in the empowerment and training of healthcare workers.
 If more than half of your group members who write the exam qualify for a certificate, we will also mail you a Bettercare Facilitator certificate acknowledging your leadership capability and commitment to a goal.
 You can earn one of these certificates for each different Bettercare course that you facilitate (e.g. one for Newborn Care and another one for Childhood HIV).

-If you have any questions or need help with any aspect of the group learning process, please contact Bettercare on <info@bettercare.co.za>.
+If you have any questions or need help with any aspect of the group learning process, please contact us.
+You can email <info@bettercare.co.za> or call +27 21 671 1278.

-Yours faithfully
+Best wishes

 The Bettercare Team